brickadia-community/omegga/README.md

     # build the web ui (once)
     npm run dist

-If you have EACCES errors on WSL, you probably have a conflicting node install.
-Some people say just closing and re-opening the terminal is enough to fix it, this and deleting node wasn't enough for me.
-I think windows just has wonky permissions.
-LMK if you figure out a solution...
+If you have EACCES errors on WSL, see the [troubleshooting](#troubleshooting) section for a potential fix.

 ### WSL